 Finally, they also had management going around and checking the line.
 If people were forgetting to move up because they were to engrossed in their conversations, the managers gently reminded them to keep the line moving.
 This kept everything as smooth as possible.

 One of the manager’s came over and had a little chat with me while I waited for my food.
 This may have been due to the fact that I was one of only two or three non-Filipino’s in the entire restaurant.
-Which is too bad, because this is really good fast food no matter who you are or where you come from.
+Which is too bad, because this is really good fast food no matter who you are or where you are from.

 One of the benefits of the extra walking was that I was good and hungry by the time I ordered.
 I had talked to Audrey, one of the Baristas from Fools and Horses, before I went.
 Audrey is Filipino, and she recommended that I try the Fried Chicken.
 So, that was the first item I ordered.
 I went with the Spicy Three Piece Chicken with One Side.
 For my side, I chose the mashed potatoes.
 I also ordered the Jolly Spaghetti and a Peach Mango Pie.
 The combo came with a beverage so I had the Mountain Dew.